 As one would expect from an emerging city like Maastricht, there a bunch of venues that take their job and their crowd seriously.
 Muziekgieterij for example, which we call our home base for Linke Soto and formerly De Toko, is among them.
 Located in a former joinery of the now defunct Sphinx factories, it’s a characteristic venue with loads of original parts still intact.
 In September 2019 the new parts of the Muziekgieterij opened its doors for Muziekgieterij 2.0.
 It has turned into an amazing concert hall and a smaller room that reminds us of an actual ‘techno club’.

 Among other clubs is Complex, that is located in the former ‘Platte Zoal’ and ‘Maastricht Music Hall’ closely to the Maas.
 They focus almost exclusively on electronic music and student nights.
-In the basement of The Student Hotel, The Commons, there have been parties going on as well.
+In the basement of The Social Hub (formerly: The Student Hotel), STAN (formerly known as The Commons), there have been parties going on as well.

-Adding to Maastricht’s nightlife is Soto Club.
-With the new spaces opening up at Muziekgieterij, we’re taking the next step after we have been running Linke Soto for over 13 years.
-It’s a place where you can check out exciting local and international artists and meet with interesting people, just like you got used to at De Toko.
+From 2019 until the end of 2022 (†)we ran Soto Club at Muziekgieterij.
+After the new spaced opened up at Muziekgieterij, we took the next step after we had been running Linke Soto for over 13 years.
+The small room of Muziekgieterij was a place where you could check out exciting local and international artists and meet with interesting people, just like you previously got used to at De Toko.
 The dance floor stands for freedom, so come as you are: Meet me at Soto Club.
+Our successor is called De Shift, opening in 2023.

 Maastricht might be small, but due to the city’s driving forces the city hasn’t gone unnoticed by the bigger organizations within electronic music.
 Boiler Room graced Maastricht with a visit multiple times now, showing that you don’t have to be a big metropole to showcase talent.
 Boiler Room knows where to party in Maastricht, how about you?